|

 Antenna and Other Tips

-These radios did not come with a built in loop
+These radios did not come with a built

 antenna for the AM broadcast band as did almost every other AM radio of